 Slow down… IBC?
-IBC or Inter-Blockchain Communication Protocol is an interoperability protocol for relaying messages between different Cosmos chains, launched earlier this year.
+IBC, or Inter-Blockchain Communication Protocol, is an interoperability protocol for relaying messages between different Cosmos chains, launched earlier this year.
 Essentially it allows users to complete token transfers between various chains on the Cosmos Hub.
-As Keplr is IBC enabled users can execute transfers of tokens within the wallet or through connected DEXs (we’ll come onto this in the next piece).
+As Keplr is IBC enabled, users can execute transfers of tokens within the wallet or through connected DEXs (we’ll come to this in the next piece).

 Now back to Keplr.

 For those a little new to crypto, Keplr is a software wallet, meaning it can be installed on a mobile or as a browser extension in chrome or safari, for example.
 Although less secure than hardware wallets (like a Ledger), paper wallets, or backups, software wallets offer a much more convenient experience for the user as they allow users to store their mnemonic locally on a computer.